CometaFront/Cometa/README.md

 ## Usage

-If your `AWS S3` bucket is called `cometa` and inside it your image is called `superlight.jpg`, then you can request with:
+If, inside your `AWS S3` bucket, you have a folder called `cometa` and inside it your image is called `superlight.jpg`, then you can request with:

 [http://localhost:5050/noauth/cometa/superlight.jpg](http://localhost:5050/noauth/cometa/superlight.jpg)